kingdom-warrior/fierball/README.md

 # Minecart Dupe Bot

-This project is a Minecraft automation bot designed to perform the **minecart duplication** exploit.
+This project is a Minecraft automation bot designed to perform the **fierball duplication** exploit.
 It automates the process of duplicating using minecart and fierball.

 ## Features